 Getting to Karlstejn from Prague was, frankly, the easiest part.
 After googling a bit and asking around in my hostel in Prague, I realized that the best and quickest way to get there is by train.
 I still remember how I tried to buy tickets online using my phone but it just did not work.
 In the end, I decided to go to the main train station and buy tickets there.

 Luckily, I happened to queue for the desk where the lady spoke English so I did not have any problems buying the ticket.
-As it was my second time at the station I knew the procedures more or less (when I tried to buy tickets to Kutna Hora, it was a tragedy.
-I will write about later).
+As it was my second time at the station I knew the procedures more or less (when I tried to buy tickets to Kutna Hora, it was a tragedy).

 The tickets sold for Karlstejn are open tickets, meaning you can get on any train going in that direction.
 Then again, you will not see departure time or platform number or seat number on your ticket.
 What I did was checking the train schedule and number on the official site of the Czech railways and when I was at the station I knew where I should go.
 You can ask the ticket seller as well, if you get to talk to a nice one.